dynamiqs/dynamiqs/docs/tutorials/closed-system.md

     $$
         \ket{\psi(t)} = \mathcal{T}\exp\left(-i\int_0^tH(t')\dt'\right)\ket{\psi(0)},
     $$
-    where $\mathcal{T}$ is the *time-ordering meta-operator*, which indicates the time-ordering of the Hamiltonian upon expansion of the matrix exponential (Hamiltonians at different times do not commute).
+    where $\mathcal{T}$ is the *time-ordering meta-operator*, which indicates the time-ordering of the Hamiltonians upon expansion of the matrix exponential (Hamiltonians at different times do not commute).

 The first idea is to explicitly compute the propagator to evolve the state up to time $t$.
 There are various ways to compute the matrix exponential, such as exact diagonalization of the Hamiltonian or approximate methods such as truncated Taylor series expansions.